raganwald/javascript-allonge-six/manuscript/markdown/Functions/combinators.md

     const nothing = not(something);

 `not` is a function decorator because it modifies a function while remaining strongly related to the original function's semantics.
-You'll see other function decorators in the recipes, like [once](#once), [mapWith](#mapWith), and [maybe](#maybe).
+You'll see other function decorators in the recipes, like [once](#once) and [maybe](#maybe).
 Function decorators aren't strict about being pure functions, so there's more latitude for making decorators than combinators.

 [^bluebird]: As we'll discuss later, this implementation of the B Combinator is correct in languages like Scheme, but for truly general-purpose use in JavaScript, it needs to correctly manage the [function context](#context).